- Beiträge

 Given the difficulty, in general, of getting any big-name players to Detroit in free agency, and the rarity of good young players of any stripe becoming free agents at all, I do think it behooves the Pistons to explore all their options on Ayton.
 You’re correct that they don’t have to do this, and there should be a price point in sign-and-trade talks where they’re willing to walk away.
 That said, this opportunity isn’t necessarily going to come up again in the horizon of the next two to three years.

 Deandre Ayton will likely move this summer.
-Would he fit with Pistons?
-What would it take?
+How well would he fit with Pistons?

 Analyzing a potential deal and fit between the Suns, Deandre Ayton and the Pistons.